aaron-grau/curic/react/projects/pokedex/README.md

 ### Creating Pokemon

-Our next feature will be to allow the creation of new pokemon.
+Our next feature will be to allow the creation of new Pokemon.

-1. Create an API function that posts a single pokemon
+1. Create an API function that posts a single Pokemon
-2. Create actions for both creating and receiving a new pokemon
+2. Create actions for both creating and receiving a new Pokemon
-3. Update the reducer to respond to receiving a new pokemon **Hint:** This should reassign multiple pieces of state
+3. Update the reducer to respond to receiving a new Pokemon **Hint:** This should reassign multiple pieces of state
-4. Update the middleware to respond to creating a pokemon
+4. Update the middleware to respond to creating a Pokemon
 5. Create a `PokemonFormContainer` that only connects `mapDispatchToProps`
 6. Create a `PokemonForm` controlled component